-The Last of US HBO show will have a release date sometime in early 2023.
+The Last of US HBO show has a release date of January 15, 2023.

 Fans anxiously waiting for the first episode will have to be patient a little while longer.
 Despite first seeing the cast together as early as July, 2, 2021, HBO Max Chief Content Officer Casey Bloys managed expectations in an interview with Deadline.
 “It’s not going to air in 2022,” he announced.